emeralddawns/SQLAlchemy-API/README.md

     3. Display the summary statistic for the last year of precipitation data.

-    4. Finds the lowest, highest, and average temperature of the most active weather station.
+    4. Find the lowest, highest, and average temperature of the most active weather station.

     5. Create a data frame with the date and temperature for each date in the last year of data.

-    6. Creates a histogram of the last year of temperature data.
+    6. Create a histogram of the last year of temperature data.

 The **app.py** code contains queries that will display the following in an API: